Guidance

 4. Business and human rights

-In association with our allies and partners, the UK Government has tailored its response to the coup and sought to impose a cost on the military regime while protecting the poorest and most vulnerable.
-We recognise that the complete collapse of the economy will significantly impact the most vulnerable, destabilise the wider region and cause issues for years to come.
-International trade and investment have a key role to play in poverty reduction, economic development and the prevention of oligopolies in markets thereby providing the citizens of Myanmar choices.
+In association with our allies and partners, the UK government has tailored its response to the coup and sought to impose a cost on the military regime while protecting the poorest and most vulnerable.
+We recognise that the complete collapse of the economy, business and trade will significantly impact Myanmar’s people, including the most vulnerable, which could destabilise the wider region and cause issues for years to come.
+International trade and investment have a key role to play in poverty reduction, economic development and providing a variety of products for the citizens of Myanmar.

-Businesses should be aware that the commercial interests of the Myanmar Security Forces, and associated individuals, are wide-ranging.
-Businesses operating in Myanmar should remain aware of developments in relevant sanctions.
+Businesses should be aware that the commercial interests of the Myanmar security forces, and associated individuals, are wide-ranging.
+Businesses operating in Myanmar should remain aware of developments of relevant sanctions.

-If procuring natural resources from Myanmar, particularly teak, businesses should be aware of sanctions and should ensure they conduct thorough supply chain due diligence to ensure that they are not supporting the military or its associated businesses.
+If procuring natural resources from Myanmar, particularly teak, businesses should be aware of sanctions and should ensure they conduct thorough supply chain due diligence to ensure that their intended activities do not contravene sanctions prohibitions and restrictions and that they are not supporting the military or its associated businesses.

 We recommend that gem importers conduct thorough supply chain due diligence to ensure that they are not supporting the military or its associated businesses, even if their supply chain seems to be outside of Myanmar.
 Ruby, jade and pearl exports are known to be heavily controlled and associated with the military and may enter into the UK market through other countries.

 The Myanmar military regularly uses air strikes against civilian targets.
+There has been increased attention on the role of international companies involved in the aviation fuel supply chain in Myanmar.
 If dealing with any entity linked to Myanmar’s aviation sector, businesses – including those in the insurance sector – should conduct thorough supply chain diligence to ensure that commodities such as jet-fuel do not reach the military.
 Businesses operating in Myanmar should remain aware of targeted sanctions on individuals and entities in the aviation fuel sector.

 Continuing business operations in Myanmar

 We also encourage all businesses operating in Myanmar to assess the impact of a potential withdrawal from the market in line with United Nations Guiding Principles on Business and Human Rights.
-Please refer to our guidance on due diligence below.
+Please refer to our guidance on due diligence.

 Responding to workforce concerns and human rights violations and abuses